 Take-away doesn't always mean junk food.
 Nowadays, there are many healthy alternatives such as sushi, kebabs and more.
 Jimmy John's (US only) serves sandwiches without bread but wrapped in lettuce instead!

 If you don't have time to cook, it's always good to have quick snacks to replace your meal.
 Always have nuts, avocados at hand or try full-fat plain yogurt, berries with cottage cheese, home-made protein bars, home-made halva and other low-carb snacks.
-Also, you may want to try ready-made meals from Natural Ketosis.

 Family and social life